twojstaryzdomu/arm-runner-action/README.md

 If missing, it will be installed.
 See `shell_package` option as well.
 If defined as basename binary filename, /bin is added before the variable.

+#### `exit_on_fail`

+Exit immediately if a command exits with a non-zero status.
+Default is to exit.
+Set to 'no' or 'false' to disable exiting on command failure.

 #### `copy_artifact_path`

 Source path to copy outside the image.
 Relative to the working directory,